• Release History

 Click on the attachment to open the document.

 This opens a preview of your document.
-As you can see, there are two different Adobe Sign text tags: one for the initials and one at the bottom of your document for the signatures of the two signees (highlighted in yellow).
+As shown below in Figure 5, there are two separate Adobe Sign text tags: one for the initials and one at the bottom of your document for the signatures of the two signees (highlighted in yellow).

-If your document looks correct, click [Finish] to attach the document as Adobe Sign mail.
+If your document looks correct, click Finish to attach the document as an Adobe Sign email.

 Step 4: Review and sign document

-Now the first recipient you have selected receives an e-mail with the Adobe Sign document.
+The first recipient will receive an e-mail with the Adobe Sign document.

-Figure 6: E-mail with a link to Adobe Sign document
+Figure 6: An email with a link to the Adobe Sign document

-A click on the [Click to Sign] button at the bottom will finish the process and will send the document to the second recipient to be signed.
-Also, a copy can be downloaded here.
+Clicking on the Click to Sign button at the bottom will finish the process and will send the document to the second recipient to be signed.
+Afterwards, a copy of the document can be downloaded.

 Step 5: Signed document ready for download